Health & Wellbeing - Coronavirus Covid-19

 The SU has always been more than just a building.
 We still want to hear from you through all of our usual channels and ensure we keep the spirit of the SU alive during these unfamiliar times.

-Both Holly (President) and Tatum (SU Support Officer) will be working remotely so can both be contacted via email on: or *Tatum is part time so please allow longer time for a response.
+Both Holly (President) and Tatum (SU Support Officer) will be working remotely so can both be contacted via email on: [email protected] or [email protected] *Tatum is part time so please allow longer time for a response.

 You can still get in touch with our SU Officer's via email.
 Please ensure that you are remembering that our Officer's are all current students themselves so please be mindful in your communications.